List of radio stations in Cyprus: Akrotiri and Dhekelia

-Northern Cyprus
+Occupied Cyprus

 Public stations

 When Turkish Cypriots withdrew from all official positions in the Republic of Cyprus in the aftermath of the Cypriot intercommunal violence, Bayrak assumed the role of the public broadcaster for the Turkish Cypriot enclaves first, and occupied Cyprus after 1974.
-It currently produces six radio programmes on FM while Turkey's public broadcaster TRT emits in Northern Cyprus via Radyo 1 and Radyo 2, and also the radio station of the Presidency of Religious Affairs of Turkey called Diyanet Radyo.
+It currently produces six radio programmes on FM while Turkey's public broadcaster TRT emits in Northern Cyprus via Radyo 1, Radyo 2 and TRT Haber and also the radio station of the Presidency of Religious Affairs of Turkey called Diyanet Radyo.